 Upon revisiting the original, though, I have to admit that I still really like it.
 It’s a purely 1997 movie.
 It almost is perfectly that transition point between the showy, effects heavy monster stuff and reinterpretations of fairy tale tropes of the early ‘90s and the wittiness and accentuated humor of the late ‘90s.
-It’s an odd beast of a feature and those conflicting ideas are part of what ultimately make it such an interesting feature.
+It’s an odd beast of a feature and those conflicting ideas are part of what ultimately make it such an interesting effort.

-Of course, Wishmaster wasn’t exactly conceived by newcomers to the horror field.
-Some of the best and biggest people in the genre were involved in this one, both in front of and behind the camera.
-On the story level, we have Wes Craven as executive producer and terrific writer Peter Atkins—who at the time had just penned Hellraiser 2, 3 and 4—handling the screenplay.
+Of course, Wishmaster wasn’t exactly conceived by newcomers to the horror scene.
+Some of the best and biggest names in the genre were involved in this one, both in front of and behind the camera.
+On the story level, we have Wes Craven as executive producer and writer Peter Atkins—who at the time had just penned Hellraiser 2, 3 and 4—handling the screenplay.
 These two people working together really make sense for how the Djinn is portrayed as a villain as he is almost a direct cross between Freddy and Pinhead.

 With the “K” in KNB, Robert Kurtzman, as director, the makeup effects are in good hands.
-There are some terrific FX sequences in Wishmaster, right down to the overall design of the villain itself.
+There are some terrific FX sequences in Wishmaster, right down to the overall design of the villain.
 As for Andrew Divoff’s performance as the titular character, it’s easy to see why everyone immediately placed him in the pantheon of classic movie monsters after this film came out.
 He nails it.
 And he does especially great as he gets to play two different versions of the character.

 First, we have the Djinn in all of its ghoulish, sadistic and sarcastic nature.
 His voice and his physical presence are mesmerizingly intense.
 But then he gets to go Old Hollywood and play a much more Vincent Price-esque kind of villain as the Djinn’s human disguise, Nathaniel Demerest.
 These are almost polar opposites for an actor to have to play in a single film, but not only does Divoff pull it off, he makes us believe wholeheartedly that these are both the same character.
 From a story perspective, you’d think that was obvious, but it’s a lot of weight on an actor’s shoulders.